by Ian Khan | Apr 22, 2024 | Uncategorized

 Dr. Laura Niedernhofer: A researcher at the University of Minnesota, Niedernhofer studies the cellular and molecular mechanisms of aging, aiming to discover therapeutic interventions that can combat age-related decline.

-Dr. Alex Zhavoronkov: As the CEO of Insilico Medicine, Zhavoronkov's work combines intelligence and to discover new drugs and interventions for aging and age-related diseases.
+Dr. Alex Zhavoronkov: As the CEO of Insilico Medicine, Zhavoronkov’s work combines artificial intelligence and deep learning to discover new drugs and interventions for aging and age-related diseases.